dewyman/TALON-paper-2019/README.md

 ## refs
 Contains instructions for downloading reference genomes, GENCODE annotations, and variant files.
 Also includes scripts we used to prepare input files for TranscriptClean and TALON initializations.

+## Illumina
+Scripts for downloading short-read Illumina RNA-seq data from the ENCODE consortium and running Kallisto on them in order to perform short read quantification.

 ## analysis_scripts
 Mostly visualization scripts for plotting things like gene/transcript expression correlations etc.